Votoms Bibliography, Part 3

 This appears to be an expanded edition of Teihen Chronicle, picking up where issue 07 left off.

-Teihen Chronicle Vol. 08
+Teihen Chronicle 08

 Aug 2022, 8 pages